 A landmark was the awarding of the a Preserve American Preservation Award in the Rose Garden of the White House for the 2000-2003 re-restoration of the house.
 President and Mrs. George W. Bush presented the award for Private Preservation to Davenport House/Historic Savannah Foundation delegation .

-The House continues to be a model of good stewardship and community spiritedness.
+The Davenport House Museum continues to be a model of good stewardship and community spirit.

 On Tuesday, May 11, 2010 Savannah’s Davenport House Museum was one of twelve recipients recognized at the 25th Governor’s Award in the Humanities at a ceremony in the Old Georgia Railroad Depot in Atlanta.
 “The museum was honored for its fifty years plus journey to create an accurate, well-preserved, sustainable, vital and exciting place to learn history.
 This includes its reinterpretation efforts, the raising of an endowment, its education programs and the energized and growing community of volunteers, staff and supporters who feel a part of and share the fine house museum on a regular basis,” notes the DH director, Jamie Credle .
 “The Davenport House is in illustrious company as a recipient of the Governor’s Award,” continues Credle.
 Other coastal Georgia recipients this year are archeologist Rita Folse Elliott of Rincon and the McIntosh County Shouters of Bolden, who ended the award’s program with a benediction of call and response shouting and a ring dance bearing witness to the experiences of their enslaved forebears.